This post may contain affiliate links. For more information, please read the full disclosure policy here.

-But during my last week in town my beautiful friends Carmen and David took Kate and I for a drive out there.
-I didn’t know what to expect as I hadn’t done any research or seen many photos, so when we got there, and I saw the view, I wished I had made the journey sooner.
+But during my last week in town my beautiful friends Carmen and David took Kate and me for a drive out there.
+I didn’t know what to expect as I hadn’t done any research or seen many photos.
+However, when we got there and I saw the view, I wished I had made the journey sooner.

 Deep Cove BC dreaming

 Deep Cove is in the easternmost part of North Vancouver and is accessible by public transit.
-It is at the foot of Mount Seymour and offers outdoor recreation activities for the many athletic Vancouver residents.
+It’s at the foot of Mount Seymour and offers outdoor recreation activities for the many athletic Vancouver residents.
 Activities include kayaking, rowing and hiking along the Baden-Powell Trail to Quarry Rock.

 It seemed like a little village detached from the real world, with a small main street.
-The strip had a few different dining options, including the quintessential fish and chips shop and an ice-cream store.
+The strip had a few different dining options.
+This includes the quintessential fish and chips shop and an ice-cream store.
 There are also a couple of boutiques and an art gallery.

-We stopped for pizza prior to arriving at the cove, so sat at one of the park tables on offer and contently ate our pepperoni slices as the sun tried to break through the clouds and shine on the water of the pristine bay before us.
+We conveniently stopped for pizza prior to arriving at the cove, so sat at one of the park tables on offer.
+We contently ate our pepperoni slices as the sun tried to break through the clouds and shine on the water of the pristine bay before us.

 We strolled up the street and decided we need to get one last ice-cream together this summer before retreating back to the water’s edge.
 Do you like how Carmen matched her ice-cream to the retro furniture colours?
 Totally on purpose.